Mechanical Engineering (Top-up) BEng(Hons) 2015-16

 This module provides the opportunity for an individual student to plan, manage and execute a substantial engineering project, from a suitable objective to a satisfactory conclusion.
 This will allow the student to extend their intellectual abilities in the chosen project area, enable them to apply and to increase their knowledge in a chosen field and allow them to demonstrate their professional engineering capabilities.
 Each individual student will undertake a substantial project, on a topic appropriate to their pathway.
 The project, which may be industrially based, will be an in-depth study of an engineering problem, requiring a degree of initiative, planning and management of the project.
 The student will also be required to submit a poster in December (weighted 10%) and on completion a substantial formal individual technical report (weighted 90%).

-Over 98% of our students, who studied mechanical engineering related courses and graduated in 2011, have secured employment or gone on to further study.
+Over 95% of our students, who studied an automotive and motorsport related course and graduated in 2012, have secured employment or gone on to further study.

 Graduates have gone on to work in design and development, projects, sales and management in aerospace, engine and automobile manufacture, engineering consultancy, machine tools, fabrication, construction, heating and ventilating and process engineering.
-Companies currently employing our graduates include Cummins Turbo Technologies, Cooper Cameron, Bentley, Red Bull Racing, Racing Developments, General Motors and British Aerospace.
+Companies currently employing our graduates include BAE Systems, Bentley, Dyson, Cameron,

 Teaching and assessment